armory/documentation/_spinnaker_install_admin_guides/add-aws-account.md

 ---
 layout: post
-title: Deploying to AWS from Spinnaker (using IAM credentials)
+title: "AWS: Deploying to AWS from Spinnaker (using IAM credentials)"
 order: 33
 # Change this to true when ready to publish
 published: true